phoenixframework/phoenix/guides/testing/testing.md

 The second line says this is a case template.
 This is a ExUnit feature that allows developers to replace the built-in `use ExUnit.Case` by their own case.
 This line is pretty much what allows us to write `use HelloWeb.ConnCase` at the top of our controller tests.

-Now that we have made this module a case template, when can define callbacks that are invoked on certain occasions.
+Now that we have made this module a case template, we can define callbacks that are invoked on certain occasions.
 The `using` callback defines code to be injected on every module that calls `use HelloWeb.ConnCase`.
 In this case, we import [`Plug.Conn`](https://hexdocs.pm/plug/Plug.Conn.html), so all of the connection helpers available in controllers are also available in tests, and then imports [`Phoenix.ConnTest`](https://hexdocs.pm/phoenix/Phoenix.ConnTest.html).
 You can consult these modules to learn all functionality available.

 Then it aliases the module with all path helpers, so we can easily generate URLs in our tests.
 Finally, it sets the `@endpoint` module attribute with the name of our endpoint.